orakaro/The-introduction-to-RxSwift-you-have-been-missing/README.md

 }
 ```

-With the refresh button we have a problem: as soon as user tap 'Refresh', the current 3 suggestions are not cleared.
+With the refresh button we have a problem: as soon as user taps 'Refresh', the current 3 suggestions are not cleared.
-New suggestions come in only after a response has arrived, but to make the UI look nice, we need to clean out the current suggestions when taps happen on the refresh.
+New suggestions come in only after a response has arrived, but to make the UI look nice, we need to clean out the current suggestions when refresh is tapped.
 We can do that by mapping Refresh tap to a nil stream, and merge to above `userStream` as such:
 ```Swift
 let nilOnRefreshTapStream: Observable<User?> = refresh.rx_tap